 If correct, the patient will be asked to write it down multiple times.

-If incorrect, the speech-language pathologist will write it down for the patient and have the patient write it down multiple times.
+If incorrect, the speech-language pathologist will write it down for the patient, and then have the patient write it down multiple times.
 The letters will be re-scrambled until the patient can independently write the word correctly.

 Lastly, the speech-language pathologist will take away or cover all written forms of the word and ask the patient to write the word multiple times.